Fairfax, VA Domestic Violence Attorney

 If arrested and charged due to an incident involving a spouse, child, significant other or roommate, a prosecutor will be assigned to handle the case.
 Even if the alleged victim wants to drop or dismiss the case, it is the prosecutor and not the alleged victim who controls and decides potential outcomes and plea offers.
 If you have been arrested and charged due to false or exaggerated allegations, the decision to drop the case does not rest with the individual who made the allegations.

-Disputes between family members may escalate to a physical altercation or lead toallegations of domestic abuse.
+Disputes between family members may escalate to a physical altercation or lead to allegations of domestic abuse.
 Domestic violence is a very serious criminal offense in Virginia.
 A conviction on these charges will have significant ramifications for all parties involved.
 Leary Law provides representation to individuals facing domestic violence charges.
+Our Fairfax, VA Domestic Violence Attorney is experienced in handling domestic violence cases and can help protect your rights.

 What can I expect from working with a Virginia Domestic Violence Attorney